Deciding which services to offer your childcare clients can seem simple, full and or part-time right?

-Well, just like super stores offer many more products than small boutiques and bring in more clients, you may find having more services to offer your clients can lead to more childcare enrollment.
+Well, just like superstores offer many more products than small boutiques and bring in more clients, you may find having more services to offer your clients can lead to more childcare enrollment.

-10 Child Care services your Child Care Can Offer
+10 Child Care Services your Child Care Can Offer

 - Drop in/backup – From my intern days, I realized that there was a whole other market out there.
-There were stay at home moms, freelancers, entertainment industry types that had a need for childcare just maybe not on a daily basis.
-I quickly added drop-in and back up care to my list of child care services.
+There were stay at home moms, freelancers, entertainment industry types that had a need for childcare.
+Just maybe not on a daily basis.
+I quickly added drop-in and back up care to my list of childcare services.
 It was rather easy I just set a daily rate for these non-regular clients.
-Side note: since these are not regular clients I find it best to require cash payment and have a strict cancellation policy.
+Side note: since these are not regular clients I find it best to require cash payment.
+And have a strict cancellation policy.

 - Half-day – Offering a half-day service came after an oops moment.
 I remember one little boy that was particularly difficult to get down at naptime.
 It was a fight every time he attended.
 At the time it didn’t even occur to me that perhaps a half-day schedule would be better for him.
-I’m embarrassed to say that it didn’t hit me that I should’ve offered that option to the parents until the mom announced that she was enrolling the little boy in another school that had a half-day program.
+I’m embarrassed to say that it didn’t hit me that I should’ve offered that option to the parents.
+That is until the mom announced that she leaving.
+She was enrolling the little boy in another school that had a half-day program.
 OK so now I would have a half-day program.
 I actually offer a morning half-day with an afternoon add-on for an additional fee.

 - After school – Before leaving your care some clients may inquire whether you offer after school services.
 While this is another service to add to your menu, there are some considerations that should be made.
 Decide whether or not it is actually worth it for the fee that you will charge.
-The scheduling to offer school pick ups could also be an issue as you will usually have children that are in the all day program so you will have to account for coverage and supervision while you are away doing pickups.
-Lastly, if you have multiple clients that go to different schools it might be rather difficult to make pick ups at multiple locations.
+The scheduling to offer school pick-ups could also be an issue.
+As you will usually have children that are in the all-day program so you will have to account for coverage and supervision while you are away doing pickups.
+Lastly, if you have multiple clients that go to different schools it might be rather difficult to make pick-ups at multiple locations.

-- Seasonal – With many school systems offering on/off track schedules now a days, the need for seasonal care is definitely there.
+- Seasonal – With many school systems offering on/off-track schedules nowadays, the need for seasonal care is definitely there.
 Often times there are considerable gaps in the school year where parents will need to find childcare alternatives.
 By offering seasonal care you can enjoy a potential increase in income at certain points of the year.

 - Date night – To be honest this is a new one for me.
 I recently had a parent mention that the local YMCA offered date night babysitting about once a quarter.
 She suggested that I might think about offering that service as well.
-Once again considering that this might be another opportunity for my assistant to make extra money or alternatively as a fundraiser for the childcare I have made plans to incorporate this into my services as well.
+Once again considering that this might be another opportunity for my assistant to make extra money.
+Or alternatively as a fundraiser for the childcare I have made plans to incorporate this into my services as well.

 - Holiday care – Much like seasonal care, during the various holidays when the schools are out, I make a specific effort to reach out new as well as former clients of older children to inquire if they need coverage during the Spring, Summer or Winter break periods.

-- Parenting classes/certification – Finally another service you might offer would be parenting classes or certification classes such as CPR and first aide.
+- Parenting classes/certification – Finally another service you might offer would be parenting classes or certification classes such as CPR and first aid.
 Offering such a service has a dual benefit as it also gives credibility and professionalism to your business.